Best Hotels in Madrid: Salamanca, Malasaña & the Gran Vía (2026)

 The Westin Palace surroundings:

-The extraordinary Paseo del Prado location makes the Palace the finest hotel for the Prado Museum experience — the Prado (the finest collection of European Old Masters in the world outside the Louvre: the extraordinary Velázquez collection — Las Meninas, the most analyzed painting in Western art; the extraordinary Goya collection — the Black Paintings in the basement, the most psychologically disturbing Old Master series; and the extraordinary Titian and Rubens holdings) is a 3-minute walk.
+The Paseo del Prado location makes the Palace the best-placed hotel for the Prado Museum, a 3-minute walk away.
+The Prado holds the greatest collection of European Old Masters outside the Louvre: the Velázquez rooms with Las Meninas, the most analyzed painting in Western art; the Goya collection, including the Black Paintings in the basement — the most psychologically disturbing series any Old Master produced; and deep Titian and Rubens holdings.

 Hotel Ritz by Belmond — Prado Opposite